thibautambrosino/REPR/threejs-epita/tp-1.md

 ## Threshold 1: Add Sun / Earth

 For the first threshold, you are asked to simply:
-* Create the sun with a `MeshStandardMaterial` at the center of the solar system
+* Create the sun with a `MeshBasicMaterial` at the center of the solar system
 * Create a light that will be position at the sun center
 * Create the Earth orbiting around its center and around the sun
     * Use something else than a `SphereGeometry` to see the object rotating around its center of mass
-    * Use a material that reacts to light
+    * Use a material that reacts to light (`MeshLambertMaterial`)

 The goal here is to manipulate the Scene and to take advantage of the transform composition offered by the Scene Graph.
 Do not try